 What Nature Teaches Us About Well-Being

-The natural world and its processes has much to teach us about the flexibility, creativity, and resilience that’s already within us, just waiting to unfurl.
+What can we learn from nature as a teacher?
+The natural world and its processes mirror the flexibility, creativity, and resilience that’s already within us, just waiting to unfurl.

 Adobe Stock/ Maria_Savenko